How to compare BT, Sky and Virgin TV

-Getting a new price will usually mean starting a new 12 month minimum contract period so don't be afraid to say "you know what, I'll think about it and call you back" if you're feeling pressured.
+Getting a new deal usually means starting a new minimum contract period of at least 12 months, so don't be afraid to say "I'll think about it and call you back".

 See our full guide for more on negotiating price cuts and special offers from Virgin Media, Sky and BT.